RP

 3. Korean Fried Chicken Wings

-Glossy Korean fried chicken wings coated in gochujang sauce with sesame seeds
+Korean fried chicken wings glazed with sauce and sesame seeds on a gray plate

 Twice-fried and glazed in sticky gochujang sauce